lohith495/virtual-event-management-platform/README.md

 To run the application, please run below node command: node app.js

-user's password is hashed using bcrypt, api's are protected by using valid jwt token in the "authorization" header
+--> **User's password is hashed using bcrypt, api's are protected by using valid jwt token in the "authorization" header.
+Post registering to an event, a confirmation email will be sent to the user's email id**

 To test the application, below are the api's and respective request body and expected response: